Canada: When Interest Meets Reliable Revenue

 1. Interest costs are rising federal refinancing alone adds ~$15B annually, with provincial and household layers compounding the pressure.

-2. Reliable revenue is smaller than headline figures suggest because the country does not fully capture and retain the value it produces (see Appendix 4 for the detailed calculation of the observable value capture gap).
+2. Reliable revenue is smaller than headline figures suggest because the country does not fully capture and retain the value it produces (see Appendix 4).

 With zero population growth, the annual increase in structural revenue collapses from ~$18B to ~$11B.
 Interest pressure already sits at ~$15–17B.
 The inequality is satisfied before any trade war or recession: